 A ‘noticing’ nature walk: why it’s good for children

-Going on a nature walk and deliberately noticing things encourages your child to observe with all her senses.
-Your child will learn to focus her attention and take in the details of things around her.
-It can be a peaceful, reflective experience for you both.
+Going on a nature walk and deliberately noticing things encourages children to observe with all their senses.
+Children can learn to focus their attention and take in the details of things around them.
+It can be a peaceful, reflective experience for you and your children.

 What you need for a noticing nature walk

 - walk around your local area if you live near the bush

 - go to a local park or nature reserve

 - plan a longer excursion to a nature reserve or beach.

 How to do a noticing nature walk

 Walk with your child, at your child’s pace.